jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

   <figcaption>Salts and Pepper Locations</figcaption>
 </figure>

-In the following sections we will explain in detail the use of salts and peppers and what reverse hash table lookups are.
+In the following sections we will explain in detail the use of salts and peppers and what [reverse hash lookups](#reverse-hash-lookups) are.

 # Storing Passwords